Table of Contents

 What should I do a month before moving?

 - Find a pet sitter for moving day.

-- Schedule utilities for your new home and schedule services for the day or week you move in (internet, cable, etc…)
+- Schedule utilities and service providers for your new home and schedule services for the day or week you move in (internet, cable, etc…)

 3 Weeks Before Moving Day

-- Create checklist of everything you will need before you move.
+- Create a checklist of everything you will need before you move.
 Pack everything else.

 - Tell your friends and family of the moving date and see if you can trick….errr get them into helping you move (free pizza and craft beer usually work).